Code-Institute-Submissions/Milestone-Project-108/README.md

 - [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - was used as my main framework for structuring the website.
 - [Google Fonts](https://fonts.google.com/) - used to select the text font to be used throughout the site.
 - [Font Awesome](https://fontawesome.com/icons?d=gallery) - for the icon graphics used on the contact-us page.
-- [Gitpod](https://www.gitpod.io/) - used for version control via the Gitpod terminal by providing regular commits to Git, and pushing to GitHub.
+- [Gitpod](https://www.gitpod.io/) - used as my IDE.
-- [Git](https://git-scm.com/) - used as my IDE.
+- [Git](https://git-scm.com/) - used for version control via the Gitpod terminal by providing regular commits to Git using git. add, and pushing local git to git repository (GitHub)
 - [GitHub](https://github.com/) - for my Git repository.
 - [Balsamic](https://balsamiq.com/) - used to create the website wireframes.
 - [Coolors](https://coolors.co/) - used to pick the colour theme for the website.